 Importance of Google Search Data

-Within the organic search category, Google is far and away the largest Search Engine out there, accounting for 64% of all search queries according to Statista.
+Within the organic search category, Google is far and away the largest Search Engine out there, accounting for 88% of all search queries according to Statista.
 Based on this, it is critical to collect and utilize as much search data from Google as possible.

 Sources of Google Search Data

 Google Search Console (GSC), formerly known as Google Webmaster Tools, is the primary source of search-related data that Google provides site owners.
 It is also the tool you use to manage your sites and make Google aware of the content you've published.